Last updated:

 Adnate to slightly decurrent, close, white to pale yellow

-Explore verified Enoki supplements and products from trusted vendors
+Explore Enoki products from independent vendors

 Key Differences: Galerina marginata has a more brownish cap and stem compared to the orange-brown cap and velvety black stem of Flammulina velutipes.
 Also, Galerina marginata is deadly poisonous while Flammulina velutipes is edible.